Limeload/EqualEd/README.md

 To get started with EqualEd, follow these steps:

 1. Clone the repository: `git clone https://github.com/Limeload/equaled.git`
+2. Head on over to [OpenAI](https://platform.openai.com/account/api-keys) and grab your very own API key.
+3. While in the root directory of the project, type `touch .env` in the console to create an env file, then paste `OPENAI_ACCESS_TOKEN=<your own super secret api key here>` into it and save.
-2. Install the necessary dependencies:
+4. Install the necessary dependencies:
    - Backend:
      - `bundle install`
+     - Make sure you have PostgreSQL running (here's some [help](https://www.freecodecamp.org/news/how-to-get-started-with-postgresql-9d3bc1dd1b11/))
-     - Set up the database: `rails db:create db:migrate`
+     - Set up the database: `rails db:create db:migrate`.
+Optionally, you can also run `rails db:seed` for some free data!
      - Start the backend server: `rails s` (runs on http://localhost:3000)
    - Frontend (React.js):
      - Change directory to the client folder: `cd client`